dunnock/wasi-worker/README.md

 The proper way to create WASM browser service workers.

-This crate provides rust library and JS glue code to compose browser service worker on WASI.
+This crate provides rust library and JS glue code allowing to wrap POSIX compatible code into WASM/WASI target to be able to run in the browser service worker.
+It also provides imput/output message channel with main web application.

 # Why specifically WASI?